India's strong emphasis on education is one of the driving forces behind its emerging economy, though standards at public schools vary dramatically.

-Most people who can afford it send their children to private or international schools, but choosing a school that's right for their children is another decision altogether.
-The curricula, learning environments and teaching philosophies at these institutions vary widely, and expat parents will need to select a school that aligns with their budget and expectations.
+Private schools are popular in India, and most middle-class families send their children to these.
+For expat parents, this will most likely take the form of a private international school, but with hundreds to choose from throughout the country, the decision can be a tough one.
+The curricula, learning environments and teaching philosophies at these institutions vary, and expat parents will need to select a school that aligns with their budget and expectations.

 Public schools in India

 India’s public schools are managed at central, state and local levels, and various school boards set the curriculum, including the Central Board of Secondary Education (CBSE) and the Council for the Indian School Certificate Examinations (CISCE).
 Exams are mainly conducted in Grades 10 and 12, and there are also opportunities for vocational education.